Irving Kirsch: Research on antidepressants

 Kirsch’s analysis of the effectiveness of antidepressants was an outgrowth of his interest in the placebo effect.
 His first meta-analysis was aimed at assessing the size of the placebo effect in the treatment of depression.
 The results not only showed a sizeable placebo effect, but also indicated that the drug effect was surprisingly small.
 This led Kirsch to shift his interest to evaluating the antidepressant drug effect.

 The controversy surrounding this analysis led Kirsch to obtain files from the U.S. Food and Drug Administration (FDA) containing data from trials that had not been published, as well as those data from published trials.
 Analyses of the FDA data showed the average size effect of antidepressant drugs to be equal to 0.32, clinically insignificant according to the National Institute for Health and Clinical Excellence (NICE) 2004 guidelines, requiring Cohen's d to be no less than 0.50.
 No evidence was cited to support this cut-off and it was criticised for being arbitrary; NICE removed the specification of criteria for clinical relevance in its 2009 guidelines.

 Kirsch challenges the chemical-imbalance theory of depression, writing "It now seems beyond question that the traditional account of depression as a chemical imbalance in the brain is simply wrong."
 In 2014, in the British Psychological Society's Research Digest, Christian Jarrett included Kirsch's 2008 antidepressant placebo effect study in a list of the 10 most controversial psychology studies ever published.

 In September 2019 Irving Kirsch published a review in BMJ Evidence-Based Medicine, which concluded that antidepressants are of little benefit in most people with depression and thus they should not be used until evidence shows their benefit is greater than their risks.

 Research on hypnosis

-Kirsch has focused some of his research on the topic of hypnosis.
-The basis of his hypnosis theory is that placebo effects and hypnosis share a common mechanism: response expectancy.
-Kirsch's idea on this topic is that the effects of both hypnosis and placebos are based upon the beliefs of the participant.
+Kirsch has also done research on hypnosis.
+He believes that placebo effects and hypnosis share a common mechanism: response expectancy.
+In his view, the effects of both hypnosis and placebos result from the beliefs of the participant.
 He has characterized clinical hypnosis as a "nondeceptive placebo."